 Parameters are specific data points for an event.
-They allow us to build an audience, to track conversions, and to optimize ad impressions.
+They allow us to build an audience, track conversions, and optimize ad impressions.
 If you work with eCommerce, it’s necessary to have skills of working with parameters to maximize the benefits of the purchases data.
 Either to create a technical task or to set up it manually, it can’t be done without understanding the principles of setting parameters.
 In this article, we will examine how to share parameters to Facebook Pixel events via Google Tag Manager.

 When it comes to manual settings, we need to know how this data can be transmitted to Ads Manager or analytics services.

 Where can you find parameters in Ads Manager?

 If you install Facebook Pixel manually, you have an opportunity to check a code of events and add parameters to them from Facebook’s suggestions.

 You can find the full list of all parameters which are available for standard events on Facebook for developers.

 Each of the nine events has all the required and possible parameters.
 If you want to create dynamic ads, you need to sort out such parameters as content_ids and content_type to specify the ID and product categories.